Tips, Tricks, and Hacks to Make the Most of Your Elite Hotel Status!

 Obtaining elite hotel status with one hotel brand is often a goal of many frequent, long-term travelers and digital nomads alike.
 Of course, not all elite statuses are equal, and perks vary by brand and elite tier level.

 Elite hotel status with each brand varies in the benefits assigned but for those who travel frequently the perks can seem like the end-all-be-all of an enjoyable and luxurious stay.
 Most hotel’s elite status will give you access to upgraded rooms, welcome gifts, and free breakfast.
-Some hotels offer access to executive lounges and dedicated floors.
+Some hotels offer access to executive/club lounges and dedicated floors.
 Plus, you unlock higher earning potential for reward points and sometimes get bonus points just for checking in.

 With all of that said it's easy to think that getting elite hotel status with Hyatt, Hilton, Marriott/SPG, IHG, Radisson, etc., is the key to unlocking a fabulous stay with room upgrades, additional amenities, and perks some people pay high dollar for.
 It also seems inherent that the status would be recognized and highly respected by the hotel staff and management, therefore making special requests for your digital nomad and long-term traveler needs a bit easier to get fulfilled because you expect your brand loyalty to be appreciated and recognized.